gigaherz/Versible/README.md

   * How to check if a version is contained in a range: Use the `VersibleRange#contains` method, such as in `range.contains(version)`.
   * How to construct a version object in code: Call the `VersibleVersion.of(...)` method.
 This method accepts varying parameters which can be numbers, strings, or single characters.
   * How to construct a version range in code: Call one of the static factory methods in the `VersibleRange` class, such as `VersibleRange.between(a,b)`.

+A temporary javadoc location is [here](http://dogforce-games.com/versible/javadoc/dev/gigaherz/versible/VersibleParser.html) (not ensured to always be up to date with the code in this repository).

 ### How To Modify / Test / Contribute